dzbeck/multiscanner/docs/arch.md

 1. The user submits a file through the Web (or REST) UI.
 1. The Web (or REST) UI:
-    1.1 Saves the file in the distributed file system 1.1 Places the task on the work queue
+    a.
+Saves the file in the distributed file system
+    a.
+Places the task on the work queue
-    1.1 Posts and tracks Task ID
+    a.
+Posts and tracks Task ID
 1. The task manager pushes the task (filename to scan) to a worker node.
 1. The worker node:
-    1.1 Pulls the file from the file system
+    a.
+Pulls the file from the file system
-    1.1 Analyses the file
+    a.
+Analyses the file
-    1.1 Updates the Postgres server with the task status (“finished”) and report ID 1.1 Posts analysis results to the Elasticsearch datastore
+    a.
+Updates the Postgres server with the task status (“finished”) and report ID
+    a.
+Posts analysis results to the Elasticsearch datastore
 1. The Web (or REST) UI:
-    1.a Gets report ID associated with the Task ID
+    a.
+Gets report ID associated with the Task ID
-    1.a Pulls analysis report from the Elasticsearch datastore
+    a.
+Pulls analysis report from the Elasticsearch datastore

 Analysis Modules
 ----------------